welbornprod/installer/README.md

 Misconfiguration of known config settings will cause the installer to abort.

-In the future python dependencies may be handled automatically, or at least warned about.
-For now you or your users will have to handle them yourself, sorry.
+In the future, python dependencies may be handled automatically or at least warned about.
+For now you or your users will have to handle them, sorry.

 Automatic Cleanup: